 In order to achieve sound reduction and ensure a safe environment for users of pedestrian facilities, Crime Prevention Through Environmental Design (CPTED) reviews recommended the use of transparent sound attenuation walls.
 Transparent sound attenuation walls will increase the level of safety for users by increasing visibility, reducing the opportunity for crime to occur, and increasing user’s perception of safety.

-Concrete sound attenuation wall segments will not be constructed adjacent to the five pedestrian crossing locations for approximately one house lot width on either side of the pedestrian facility, plus any short segment of stand-alone sound attenuation wall will be transparent.
-The transparent sound wall segments will be installed in spring 2019.
+Concrete sound attenuation wall segments have not been constructed adjacent to these pedestrian crossing locations for approximately one house lot width on either side of the pedestrian facility.
+Any short segment of stand-alone sound attenuation wall will be transparent.

 Loud Vehicles - The Noise Bylaw Amendment

 Members of Saskatoon City Council have received numerous complaints about excessively loud vehicles.
 As a result, an amendment was made to the city’s noise bylaw in May 2014 to address these concerns.
 The purpose of the amendment is to regulate unreasonably loud vehicle noise that disturbs the peace and comfort of fellow city residents and visitors.